CKalitin/ckalitin.github.io/_posts/2025-12-26-falcon-9-cadence.md

 My assumption is that Falcon 9 Starlink launches will begin to be phased out around the time Starship is ramping from 1 to 2 Starlink launches per month, around mid 2028.

 This means around the begin of 2028 will begin the collapse of Falcon 9 launch cadence, as Starlink launches are around 75% of Falcon 9 launches.

+The above graph shows 1,356 total Falcon 9 launches from 2010 to 2029.
+For reference, the Soyuz family of rockets has launched ~1,050 times in total.
+The American record was previously held by the Delta II at 155 launches until the Falcon 9 took the title.

 ![Image](/assets/images/falcon-9-cadence/global_launches_vs_year_by_general_launch_payload_type_1957_present.png){:height="400"}
 <i>[Expanded Image](/assets/images/falcon-9-cadence/global_launches_vs_year_by_general_launch_payload_type_1957_present.png)</i>